jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Retriever.md

 RacialMods:
 Languages: Abyssal (cannot speak)
 SQ: relentless
+SpecialAbilities:
-SpecialAbilities: >
+  Eye Rays (Su): >
-  Eye Rays (Su) A retriever's eyes can produce four different magical rays, each with a range of 100 feet.
+    A retriever's eyes can produce four different magical rays, each with a range of 100 feet.
 Each round, it can fire one ray as a free action.
 A particular ray is usable only once every 4 rounds.
 A retriever can fire an eye ray in the same round that it makes physical attacks-firing an eye ray does not provoke attacks of opportunity.
 The save DC for eye rays is 19-the save DC is Constitution-based, and includes a +2 racial bonus.
 The eye ray effects are the following. # Fire: Deals 12d6 fire damage (Reflex half ). # Cold: Deals 12d6 cold damage (Reflex half ). # Electricity: Deals 12d6 electricity damage (Reflex half ). # Petrification: Target must succeed on a Fortitude save or turn to stone permanently.
+  Relentless (Su): >
-Relentless (Su) A retriever is constantly under the effects of spider climb and water walk; these abilities cannot be dispelled.
+    A retriever is constantly under the effects of spider climb and water walk; these abilities cannot be dispelled.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: